4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 `Gramática JSON: "truncatedCenter" / "truncatedTopLeft"`

 The **Truncated (centered)** format causes 4D to center the picture in the area and crop any portion that does not fit within the area.
-4D crops equally from each edge and from the top and bottom.
+4D recorta por igual desde cada borde y desde la parte superior e inferior.

 The **Truncated (non-centered)** format causes 4D to place the upper-left corner of the picture in the upper-left corner of the area and crop any portion that does not fit within the area.
 4D crops from the right and bottom.
 > When the picture format is **Truncated (non-centered)**, it is possible to add scroll bars to the input area.